 We live in a fast-moving society.
 As technology progresses, the time we spend on tasks, chores, and jobs significantly decreases.
 This form of efficiency has enabled us to perform leaps and bounds with innovation.
 What we have now is simply the outcome of thousands of years of labor and research by our ancestors.
-Time, effort, uncertainty, and curiosity pushed us up to this point of convenient living.

 But what would have happened if technology didn’t exist instead?
 What if the first human-made fire was never made, or what if we never milled rice?